Crito-VanaheimServers/BigFootShipWrecks-with-Critos-AI-Guards/README.md

 # bigfoots-shipwrecks

 #Changelog:
+* 4/22/2022 v1.0.4 - Corrections made with a variable that should have been local and not global.
+*                    Removed sleep for respawn wrecks.
+Thank you to AeoG | El'Rabito for contacting and pointing these issues out.
 * 4/17/2022 v1.0.3 - Crito release with AI boat Guards credit goes to Bigfoot for v1.0.2 to work off of.
 * 8/5/2016 v1.0.2 - fixed undefined log call in preinit
 * 8/5/2016 v1.0.1 - fixed filename typo